 Due out from BOA Editions on September 11, 2018: Erika Meitner’s fifth collection of poetry plumbs human resilience and grit in the face of disaster, loss, and uncertainty.
 These narrative poems take readers into the heart of southern Appalachia—its highways and strip malls and gun culture, its fragility and danger—as the speaker wrestles with what it means to be the only Jewish family in an Evangelical neighborhood and the anxieties of raising one white son and one black son amidst racial tensions and school lockdown drills.
 With a firm hand on the pulse of uncertainty at the heart of 21st century America and a refusal to settle for easy answers, Meitner’s poems embrace life in an increasingly fractured society and never stop asking what it means to love our neighbor as ourselves.

-Pre-order in April from BOA Editions and get 40% off with the code BOAPOETRY18!
+(pre-order this summer from BOA Editions and get 30% off with the code READBOA18)

 “Erika Meitner is the quintessential 21st century storyteller, bearing witness from the vantage point of a social critic with heart, humor, and an incomparable voice.
 Holy Moly Carry Me is an urgent document of our complex ties with the past, and the dangers of letting histories, private and public, repeat themselves.
 She reminds us that ‘We are under the care of each other and sometimes we / fail mightily to contain the damage.’
 This collection is Meitner at the height of her powers.” – Carmen Giménez Smith